Master of Social Work

 - Substance Use Disorder Treatment

-- Public Health: MSW with Master of Public Health
+- Master of Social Work/Master of Public Health (MSW/MPH)

 Students design their academic program to develop competence in micro-practice with individuals, families and small groups, and/or macro-competencies in administration, program planning, community organizing and political advocacy.
 Students choose one of three concentrations and can also elect to pursue a specialization or dual degree as part of or in addition to an MSW.